dvlpp/sharp/docs/entities_list.md

 (...)
 ```

 Right now this won't work.
-We have to implements the `reorder()` method of our zone repository:
+We have to make our zone repository implement the `Dvlpp\Sharp\Repositories\SharpIsReorderable` interface, and add a `reorder()` method:

 ```
 function reorder(Array $entitiesIds)